Markov Perfect Equilibria in Discrete Finite-Player and Mean-Field Games: Problems and main results

 We study stochastic finite-player and mean-field games in discrete time and space, where players control transition probabilities over a finite time horizon.
 Similar settings have been explored in the literature.
 For instance, Saldi, Ba\c{s}ar and Raginsky \cite{SBR} examine a mean-field game on a general state space with a discounted infinite-horizon cost functional.
 Doncel, Gast and Gaujal \cite{doncel2019discrete} consider both discrete and continuous-time problems, but with finite action spaces.
 Our setup is closest to Gomes, Mohr and Souza \cite{GMS2} who study the exponential convergence of a discrete-time mean-field game to its stationary solution.

-In Remarks \ref{rmk:correspondence-finite-player} and \ref{rmk:correspondence-MF-NLL}, we first clarify the connection between symmetric Markov perfect equilibria and the Nash-Lasry-Lions equation, both in the finite-player and mean-field formulations.
-In the finite-player case, this relationship has been observed, for example by Gomes, Mohr and Souza \cite{GMS1} for a reference close to our setting.
+In Remarks \ref{rmk:correspondence-finite-player} and \ref{rmk:correspondence-MF-NLL}, we first clarify the connection between symmetric Markov perfect equilibria and the Nash-Lasry-Lions equation, both in the finite-player and the mean-field formulation.
+In the finite-player case, this relationship has been observed, see for example Gomes, Mohr and Souza \cite{GMS1} for a reference close to our setting.

-Next, we address the existence and uniqueness of MPE in our finite-player and mean-field problems, see Theorem \ref{thm:symmetric-Nash-system-and-sMPE}.
+Next, we address the existence and uniqueness of MPE in our finite-player problem, see Theorem \ref{thm:symmetric-Nash-system-and-sMPE}.
 Existence follows from well-known fixed-point arguments, see for example Gomes, Mohr and Souza \cite{GMS2}, while our uniqueness proof relies on a contraction argument and uses the smallness of the time step.
 This result sheds light on the relationship with the continuous-time problem, which in the finite-player case becomes uniquely solvable, see \cite{GMS1}.
 In the mean-field, we obtain short-time results in Theorem \ref{thm:well-posedness-MF-NLL}, which can be made global under monotonicity assumptions.
 In this regard, our work is related to the pasting of equilibria by Dianetti, Nendel, Tangpi and Wang \cite{dianetti2024pasting}, who utilize a discrete-time master equation approach under Lasry-Lions monotonicity, see Remark \ref{rmk:monotonicity} below.

 Finally, we present convergence results of the finite-player game in Theorems \ref{thm:N-convergence} and \ref{thm:continuous-convergence}, both as the number of players $N+1$ goes to infinity and as the time discretization $h$ goes to zero.
-The former parallels the results obtained in \cite{GMS1} in continuous-time while in the latter limit we recover the uniquely solvable finite-player NLL equation in \cite{GMS1}.
+The former parallels the mean-field convergence obtained in \cite{GMS1} in continuous-time while in the latter limit we recover the uniquely solvable finite-player NLL equation in \cite{GMS1}.